Skip to main content

 What does it take for a successful EV road trip?
 Power and planning – according to AGL team members Andy and Shiv.

-When they started the trip in Melbourne, the “smarts” of their EV started the day on a really positive note – basically planning the trip for them.
+When they started the trip in Melbourne, the “smarts” of their EV started the day on a positive note – basically planning the trip for them.
 For Tesla drivers, all the navigation, including where to stop to charge, is mapped out by the vehicle.
 That takes a lot of the guesswork out of the trip.

 “Through my job I’m pretty well-informed on EVs and was confident we would have no problems, but I didn’t know our vehicle would do this much planning for us.
 That was a real surprise-and-delight moment and made everything so easy,” Andy says.

-Shiv did mention that using public charging network and third-party provider payment options associated with driving another brand of EV would’ve required a bit more planning, but on this particular route you’d have no problem completing the journey if you weren’t driving a Tesla.
+Shiv did mention that using the public charging network and third-party provider payment options associated with driving another brand of EV would’ve required a bit more planning, but on this particular route you’d have no problem completing the journey if you weren’t driving a Tesla.

-The A Better Routeplanner app can help you plan your trip in advance, showing you where chargers are located along the route, if they’re standard or superchargers, and what membership you’ll need to use them.
+The A Better Routeplanner app can help you plan your trip in advance, showing you where chargers are located along the route, if they’re standard or Superchargers, and what membership you’ll need to use them.
 PlugShare is another useful app to try.
 It uses community sourced data to map out EV charging stations and provides real-time information on their availability and pricing.

 Going the distance